jagonmoy/vs-code-cpp-config-for-macOS/README.md

 - create a folder **bits** and inside the folder create a file **stdc++.h** .
 - in **stdc++.h** copy paste the code from this [link](https://raw.githubusercontent.com/gcc-mirror/gcc/master/libstdc%2B%2B-v3/include/precompiled/stdc%2B%2B.h)

-Now that should be enough to avoid the error we discusssed earlier .
+Now that should be enough to avoid the error we discussed earlier .

 ## Step 7